status-im/nimbus-eth2/docs/the_nimbus_book/src/rest-api.md

 # REST API

-Nimbus exposes a high-performance implementation of the standard [Beacon Node API](https://ethereum.github.io/beacon-APIs/).
+Nimbus exposes an **extremely fast** and high-performance implementation of the standard [Beacon Node API](https://ethereum.github.io/beacon-APIs/).
 The goal of a standard API is to improve interoperability between various beacon node implementations.

 The API is a `REST` interface accessed via `HTTP`. **The API should not**, unless protected by additional security layers, **be exposed to the public Internet** as the API includes multiple endpoints which could open your node to denial-of-service (DoS) attacks.